 Goals of the association are to provide information, resources, communications, guidance and clarification to both industry and non-industry interested parties.
 There are sections available on the APNGA website designed to educate the media, the public, Emergency Response and Law Enforcement.
 For industry, information on gauge product and service options will help guide buying decisions.

 One should not consider the materials on the APNGA website to be definitive or authoritative.
 This material is intended to be complementary to the regulatory agencies and their regulations.
-The Gauge Safety Course is fully accepted by most states while all other courses and tutorials, including the USDOT HAZMAT Refresher, RSO Class,Annual Employee Refresher and the Do It Yourself Annual Audit, can be used in all 50 states.
+The Gauge Safety Course is fully accepted by all 50 states, along with all other courses and tutorials, including the USDOT HAZMAT Refresher, RSO Class,Annual Employee Refresher and the Do-It-Yourself Annual Audit.
 A full list of classes and the states that accept these classes can be viewed on the apnga.com home page or on our course catalog page.

 It is also the goal of APNGA is to use this training material and website to better acquaint and direct you to the regulatory agencies and their websites and materials.
 Remember, your regulatory agency is there to help you.
 You should never hesitate to contact them.
 They know the regulatory responsibility can at times be cumbersome and confusing.
 They will help you.